mustardblues/s21_maze_cpp/README.md

 ## Description:
 The program is written in C++ and uses the Qt framework for GUI.

 The program creates and loads mazes (eller's algorithm) and caves (cellular automaton).
-Find solution to the maze using DFS, BFS algorithms and ML (Q-learning).
+Finds solution to the maze using DFS, BFS algorithms and ML (Q-learning).

 ## Install and start:
 ```